On semigroups that are prime in the sense of Tarski, and groups prime in the senses of Tarski and of Rhodes: Some results and examples for groups, comparing Tarski-primeness and the two sorts of Rhodes-primeness

 Likewise, for arbitrary groups $G,$ are some or all of the corresponding implications with ``finite'' everywhere deleted reversible? \end{question}

-One can see from the J\'onsson-Tarski Theorem mentioned above that a finite group is Tarski-prime as a monoid if and only if it is Tarski-prime as a group, which is why~\eqref{d.T_pm=>=>} above shows fewer possibly distinct conditions than the other two collections.
-In the final sentence,~\eqref{d.T_pm=>=>} should actually be expanded to a $\!3\!$-case implication like the others.
+One can see from the J\'onsson-Tarski Theorem mentioned above that a finite group is Tarski-prime as a monoid if and only if it is Tarski-prime as a group, which is why~\eqref{d.T_pm=>=>} above shows fewer conditions than the other two displays.
+(But in the final sentence of Question~\ref{Q.smgp,mnd,gp} the analog of~\eqref{d.T_pm=>=>} could be expanded to a $\!3\!$-condition implication like the others.)

 Incidentally, because a semigroup or monoid is not in general isomorphic to its opposite, there are actually two versions of the concept of {\em semidirect} product for these objects, one based on ``action on the right'' and the other on ``action on the left''.
-But since the opposite of every semigroup or monoid is still a semigroup or monoid, results about each of these constructions imply the corresponding results about the other.
+But since the opposite of every semigroup or monoid is still a semigroup or monoid, general results about each of these constructions imply the corresponding results about the other.
 Cf.~\cite[p.\,24, first sentence of next-to-last paragraph]{RS}.

-\section{An observation on Rhodes-primeness with respect to direct\\ products in arbitrary varieties of algebras.}
+\section{An observation on Rhodes-primeness with respect to direct\\ products in arbitrary varieties of algebras}